swcarpentry/shell-novice/_episodes/06-script.md

 The command `nano middle.sh` opens the file `middle.sh` within the text editor "nano" (which runs within the shell).
 If the file does not exist, it will be created.
-We can use the text editor to directly edit the file---we'll simply insert the following line:
+We can use the text editor to directly edit the file -- we'll simply insert the following line:

 ~~~
 head -n 15 octane.pdb | tail -n 5